webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Rules/Creating-New-Foci.md

 ---
 aliases:
-  - Creating New Foci
+- "Creating New Foci"
 tags:
 - Compendium/CSRD/en/Rules
 - Foci/Create
-title: Creating New Foci
-collection: Rules
-kind: Compendium
 ---
 # Creating New Foci
 This section provides everything you need to create your own foci.